 When Should I Start Downsizing?

 When should I start downsizing?
 The question that weighs on many people’s minds as we age.
-Should I do now?
+Should I do it now?
 Should I do it after the Alaskan cruise in March?
 After my great-niece’s wedding in July?

 The answer is it is NEVER to early to start downsizing.
 Huh… really?
 It’s not to soon!
 If you are even thinking about it, it’s time to start.
 Talk to your friends and family.
 Involve your spouse, children and family as much as possible.
 They may have useful insight.
 If they are not near or haven’t done this life adventure yet, seek out resources in your community.